 Importance of the church to the ethnic identity of the people

-The exterior of the church is built in the Gothic Revival style of the day.
+The exterior of St. Lawrence Church Stangelville, on the Wisc Way, is built in the Gothic Revival style of the day.
 The sophisticated design includes lancet windows and brick corbelling.
 Jon Paulu, a noted Czech architect from Milwaukee, designed the church.
 He used the cream-colored bricks that were also popular during the time.
 The ubiquitous use of the light yellow bricks earned Milwaukee the name ‘Cream City.’

 Old-world Customs and Craftsmanship at St. Lawrence Church Stangelville